network4dev/n4d/docs/networking/ip4.rst

 Static One-to-one (1:1) Inside Network NAT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This option is a hybrid of the previous static and dynamic 1:1 NAT tehcniques.
+This option is a hybrid of the previous static and dynamic 1:1 NAT techniques.
 The solution requires one inside local prefix and one inside global prefix, both of the same prefix length, to be mapped at once.
 The solution can be repeated for multiple inside local/global prefix pairs.